Why Do You Love Me: Music video

 Muller's video concept revolved around the band's relationship troubles during October 2003.
 She wanted to film snapshots of where the band was at the time, to telegraph the communication breakdown between the band.
 The video starts with Manson reluctantly getting out of bed (the word LIAR written on the wall above her headboard) and moves onto reenactments of non-verbal ill-communication with both Marker and Erikson.
 In the kitchen, Manson retreats with a book and soup while Marker kicks and smashes things, then Erikson appears as a painter, receiving direction from Vig and Marker.
 Then in spite of it all, the band straps on instruments and rocks out before fighting again.
 A scene of Manson in a bathtub references Manson's 2003 breaking point, before regrouping to perform in front of Garbage fans.
 "It's about the dynamic of wanting to communicate but we're at cross-purposes".
 The oversized portrait of Deborah Harry taken by Chris Stein was gifted to the production by Harry herself.

 In the United Kingdom, a short clip of the "Why Do You Love Me" video was broadcast on MTV's Gonzo, before being playlisted across the music networks.
-In North America, the music video was playlisted by VH1 the week of March 7, Fuse the following week; Geffen licensed the music video to run in over 3,000 movie theaters, on the TV walls of Macy's, Steve Madden and JC Penney stores, and featured on Victoria's Secret's Pink in-store sampler.
+In North America, the music video was playlisted by VH1 the week of March 7, Fuse the following week; Geffen licensed the music video to run in over 3,000 movie theaters, on the TV walls of Macy's, Steve Madden and JCPenney stores, and featured on Victoria's Secret's Pink in-store sampler.

 The "Why Do You Love Me" video was first made commercially available on the "Why Do You Love Me" DVD single and on the CD-ROM enhanced section of the "Why Do You Love Me" CD maxi singles.
 A remastered version of that video was included on Garbage's 2007 greatest hits DVD Absolute Garbage, and made available as a digital download via online music services the same year.
 In 2008, a second edit of the video was released to iTunes; this version edited out the title of the book Shirley read in the video: J. D. Salinger's The Catcher in the Rye.
 The "Why Do You Love Me" video was uploaded to VEVO in 2009.